alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

 </figure>

 It's hard to get a sense of scale from the pictures, but these are all narrow-gauge engines, much smaller than mainline locomotives.
-If an adult stands next to them, they'll look down into the cab.
+If an adult stands next to them, they'd look down into the cab.

-I arrived pretty early, so I saw the engines being wheeled out of the depot -- on this particular day, the black *John of Gaunt* and the dark blue *Blickling Hall* were both pulling trains.
+I started the day at Aylsham, and I arrived pretty early, so I saw the engines being wheeled out of the depot -- on this particular day, the black *John of Gaunt* and the dark blue *Blickling Hall* were both pulling trains.
 Despite looking impeccable to my eye, they were still getting polishing and touch-ups from the volunteers.

 As they were setting up, one of the drivers explained how the engines they're using are stored during the winter.
 Their fires are left burning overnight, rather than being extinguished and re-lit each day.
 This reduces stress on the mechanical components -- repeated up-and-down temperature changes would do more damage than keeping them warm.

-I started the day at Aylsham, which has both passenger platforms and an engine shed.
+Aylsham station has both passenger platforms and an engine shed.
-The carriages themselves are pretty short (presumably to lower the centre of gravity?) but with a minimal step and several wheelchair spaces.
+The carriages themselves are pretty short, to match the engines, and they have a minimal step and several wheelchair spaces.

 <figure class="wide_img grid_3up" style="grid-template-columns: calc(50% - 5px) calc(50% - 5px);">
   <div class="left double_height">